rust-practice/cargo-leet/README.md

 cargo g
 ```

-For additional options and usage details, refer to the generate help in [commands](#commands).

 ## Using as a Library

 You can use `cargo-leet` as a library to mimic the LeetCode environment in your own projects.
 To do so, add it as a dependency in your `Cargo.toml` file using